10inning/one-percent-athlete-hackathon/onepercent-backend/README.md

 - `/start` - Initialize chatbot sessions
 - `/generate-meal-plan` - AI-powered meal planning
 - `/ml/marathon/predict` - Marathon time predictions

+## 🚀 Deployment

+For production deployment:
+1. Ensure all environment variables are properly set in your deployment platform
+2. Never commit .env files to version control
+3. Use appropriate secrets management for production environments
+4. Store Firebase credentials securely
+5. Consider using container orchestration services like Kubernetes or AWS ECS

+## ⚠️ Important Notes

+- Keep your Firebase private key and OpenAI API key secure
+- The `app/certs` directory should contain your Firebase admin SDK JSON file
+- ML models should be placed in the `ml/model` directory
+- Environment variables marked as `NEXT_PUBLIC` are for client-side Firebase configuration

 ## 🤝 Contributing